github/opensource.guide/_articles/ro/getting-paid.md

 @hueniverse, de exemplu, a constatat că există motive financiare pentru a justifica [investiția Walmart în open source](https://www.infoworld.com/article/2608897/open-source-software/walmart-s-investment-in-open-source-isn-t-cheap.html). Și @jamesgpearce a constatat că programul open source al Facebook [a făcut o diferență](https://opensource.com/business/14/10/head-of-open-source-facebook-oscon) în recrutare:

 > Este strâns aliniată cu cultura noastră a hackerilor, și cu felul în care organizația noastră a fost percepută.
 Ne-am întrebat angajații, „Ai fost conștient de programul software open source la Facebook?”.
 Două treimi au zis „Da”.
 O jumătate a zis că programul a contribuit în mod pozitiv la decizia de a lucra pentru noi.
-Acestea nu sunt numere marginale, și eu sper, o tendință care continuă.
+Acestea nu sunt numere marginale, ci, sper eu, o tendință care continuă.
 >
 > It is closely aligned with our hacker culture, and how our organization was perceived.
 We asked our employees, "Were you aware of the open source software program at Facebook?".
 Two-thirds said "Yes".
 One-half said that the program positively contributed to their decision to work for us.
 These are not marginal numbers, and I hope, a trend that continues.